lgoldstein/mina-sshd/README.md

 ## Event listeners

 The code supports registering many types of event listeners that enable receiving notifications about important events as well as sometimes intervening in the way these events are handled.
-All listener interface extend `SshdEventListener` so they can be easily detected and distinguished from other `EventListener`(s).
+All listener interfaces extend `SshdEventListener` so they can be easily detected and distinguished from other `EventListener`(s).

 In general, event listeners are **cumulative** - e.g., any channel event listeners registered on the `SshClient/Server` are automatically added to all sessions, *in addition* to any such listeners registered on the `Session`, as well as any specific listeners registered on a specific `Channel` - e.g.,